 The nose is made up of two parallel passages, one on each side, called the nasal cavity.
 They are separated by a thin wall in the middle (the septum), which is a relatively flat wall of cartilage, bone, and lining tissue (called the nasal mucosa).
 On the lateral side (the wall of the nose closer to the cheeks) of each passage, there are three nasal turbinates, which are long, cylindrical-shaped structures that lie roughly parallel to the floor of the nose.
 The turbinates contain many small blood vessels that function to regulate airflow.
 If the blood vessels in the turbinates increase in size, the turbinate as a whole swells, and the flow of air decreases.
 If the vessels narrow, the turbinates become smaller and airflow increases.

-Everyone has a natural nasal cycle that generally will shift the side that is doing most of the breathing about every eight hours.
+Almost everyone has a natural nasal cycle that generally will shift the side that is doing most of the breathing about every 2 to 6 hours.
 For example, if the right nasal turbinates are swollen, most of the air enters the left nasal passage.
-After about eight hours, the right nasal turbinates will become smaller, and the left nasal turbinates will swell, shifting the majority of breathing to the right nasal passage.
+After about 6 hours, the right nasal turbinates will become smaller, and the left nasal turbinates will swell, shifting the majority of breathing to the right nasal passage.
 You may notice this cycle when you have a cold or if you have a chronically (long standing) stuffy nose.
 The turbinates may also swell from allergic reactions or external stimuli, such as cold air or dirt.